Skip to main content

 Diagnosis data 🩺 Data needed to calculate an emissions inventory

 Getting an emissions inventory is the first step to know what are the big challenges for your city and take action accordingly.
+Currently we adopt two approaches: consumption-based emission inventories (1) and Emission-based emission inventories (2).

 • Energy consumption (MWh) per type of energy (e.g. gasoline, heating oil) and per sector (e.g. households, tertiary, private transport).